nextauthjs/next-auth/README.md

 It is also where the **next-auth.functions.js** and **next-auth.providers.js** files are loaded.

+#### CSRF Configuration

+By default, **next-auth** uses [lusca library](https://github.com/krakenjs/lusca) for **Cross-Site Request Forgery** validation.

+The `csrf` field that you provide in `next-auth.functions.js` file can be a boolean that enable or disable CSRF protection, or you can customise it's behavior passing an object that will be handled directly to the [lusca](https://github.com/krakenjs/lusca) library.

+For more information about CSRF protection, please read the project documentation.

 ### next-auth.functions.js

 Methods for user management and sending email are defined in **next-auth.functions.js**